JereKuusela/valheim-world_edit_commands/publish/README.md

 This shouldn't cause any issues unless objects are moved long distances (which might cause issues anyways).

 # Changelog

+- v1.16
+	- Adds a new parameter `copy` to the `object` command to copy zdo data.
+	- Adds a new parameter `data` to the `object` command to print and set zdo data.
+	- Fixes the `discover` parameter of `tweak_runestone` not working.

 - v1.15
 	- Adds new commands `tweak_itemstand` for Spawner Tweaks mod.